-For the longest time, motorcycle-looking vessels known as personal watercraft have been providing people fun and excitement because of their speed.
-They’re most commonly known as ‘jet skis’ today, but did you know that they’re not actually referred to as such before?
+For the longest time, motorcycle-looking vessels known as personal watercraft have been providing people with fun and excitement because of their speed.
+They’re most commonly known as ‘jet skis’ today, but did you know that they were not actually referred to as such before?

 Back in the 1960s, a motorcycle racer named Clayton Jacobson II had an accident on the racing track, so he contemplated and confided with a friend the idea of having a motorcycle that wouldn’t crash on hard grounds even when driving at high speeds.
 Upon reaching home, he drafted a sketch of his vision which has a similar look to the PWC we have today, and to further improve and pursue this concept idea, he decided to quit his job.

 While he was building his prototypes, Jacobson partnered with Bombardier to create and patent the first watercraft model that was later produced in 1968 until 1970.
 But while the prototype was good, Bombardier didn’t receive much success when promoting it, and this subsequently pushed the company to take a hiatus that lasted for 20 years.